-Based in Madison, Wisconsin, American Family Insurance has been serving customers since 1927.
+Headquartered in Madison, Wisconsin, American Family Insurance has been serving customers since 1927.
 We inspire, protect, and restore dreams through our insurance products, exceptional service from our agency owners and employees, community investment and creative partnerships to address societal challenges.
 We act on our belief in diversity and inclusion by constantly evolving to meet customer needs and preferences.
-American Family Insurance group is the nation's 14th-largest property/casualty insurance group, ranking No. 301 on the Fortune 500 list.
-The group sells American Family-brand products, primarily through exclusive agency owners in 19 states.
-The American Family Insurance group also includes CONNECT, powered by American Family Insurance, The General, Homesite and Main Street America Insurance.
-Across these companies the group has nearly 13,000 employees nationwide.
+AmFam is the nation's 11th-largest property/casualty insurance group, ranking No. 243 on the Fortune 500 list.
+AmFam operates in all 50 states, with most of the company's book of business being in personal lines, property/casualty, and commercial farm/ranch lines property products.
+In addition to American Family Mutual Insurance Company, SI, operating companies include The General, Homesite, Main Street America Insurance, and Bold Penguin.
+Across these companies the group has over 12,000 employees nationwide.

-AmFam Group recognizes that our products and services interact directly with climate risks, and in response, we continuously research ways to provide more sustainable products.
+AmFam recognizes that our products and services interact directly with climate risks, and in response, we continuously research ways to provide more sustainable products.
 We also engage in investments and innovation regarding climate-related opportunities in insurance, specifically as it relates to adaptation finance, community resilience, and technological advancements in climate analytics.
 There are significant opportunities in developing products and services that enhance customer and community resilience.
 Whether it be through coverage that proactively protects against wildfires and floods or through integration of climate risk within catastrophe modeling and pricing, we are actively exploring these opportunities and their influence on the enterprise's financial and strategic planning.

 To address climate resiliency more directly, The American Family Insurance Institute for Corporate and Social Impact (the Institute) was established in 2018.
 The Institute is a venture capital firm for exceptional entrepreneurs who are building scalable, sustainable businesses in a long-term effort to close equity gaps in America.
 The Institute has four core focus areas: resilient communities, economic opportunity, equity in education, and healthy youth development.
 It also recognizes that capacity building and supporting organizations and experts that have been working toward social causes are equally important in making a positive impact within our communities around the country.
 Climate change creates new risks and increases existing vulnerabilities in communities across the United States.
 These risks and vulnerabilities present growing challenges to human health and safety, quality of life, and the rate of economic growth.
-People who are already vulnerable, including lowerincome and other marginalized communities, have lower capacity to cope with extreme climate-related events, and are expected to experience even greater impacts.
+People who are already vulnerable, including lower-income and other marginalized communities, have lower capacity to cope with extreme climate-related events, and are expected to experience even greater impacts

-COMMITTED TO NET ZERO BY 2040
+NET ZERO BY 2040